centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Enhancements

-- diagnostic.sh script is now compatible with debian.
+- The diagnostic.sh script is now compatible with Debian.
 - Updated connected server label to "Configured server" for clarity purpose
 - BBDOv3 is now enabled by default at install and after upgrade of the map server, to align with the central broker new 22.04 configuration